-- Heater control knob: CBS (The old fashioned pull/push bakelite type)
+- Heater Valve Controller: CBS (The old-fashioned pull/push Bakelite type)

 - Light Switch: Europa Spares (The old-fashioned Bakelite type)

 - Starter Button: Pilgrim Motorsports (An awesome Snake embossed button that doubles as an extra ign' warning light)